Intelligent Systems - Research

 Detection and discrimination of crop plant diseases

 In an ongoing collaboration with John Quinn and our former PhD student Ernest Mwebaze, Makerere University Kampala/Uganda, we investigate the use of machine learning for the diagnosis and discrimination of crop plant viral diseases.
 The classification will be based on photographic images taken in the field and employs unconventional distance measures such as statistical divergences [Mwebaze et al.].
 The long term goal is to establish a nation-wide surveillance system in Uganda.
 The focus is on Cassava, one of the most important crop plants in the region.
-Ernest Mwebaze acquired a major fund from the Melinda and Bill Gates foundation for the project, see the project website for further information.
+Ernest Mwebaze acquired a major fund from the Melinda and Bill Gates foundation for the project, see the website of the Makerere University AI LAB for further information.

 Insert detection and identification of broken cutting edges